egor-tensin/infra-ansible/roles/pacman/README.md

-This role upgrades packages on Arch Linux and removes obsolete dependencies.
+This role upgrades packages on Arch Linux.

+* Obsolete dependencies are removed.
+* Optionally, Reflector is installed & configured to bring the mirror list up-to-date periodically.